 A soaking bathtub needs to be deep enough to submerge your body fully.
 The most popular soaker for 2024 is the Wyndham Rebecca as it offers a water depth of around 32 inches, making it quite deep and comfortable for taller individuals.

-H2 Best Material
+Best Material for a Bathtub

 When shopping for a new tub, consider the material options available to you and their pros and cons: